engrnisarahmed/dan.carley.co/content/post/deploying-cloud-foundry-with-concourse-pt3.markdown

 would have written about the size and diversity of interests in the Concourse community.
 At that time it was basically just a small subset of the Cloud Foundry community.
-This had an impact on Concourse features, for example it was only possible to deploy it with BOSH which is basically only used by Cloud Foundry operators.
+This had an impact on Concourse features, for example it was only possible to deploy with BOSH which is basically only used by Cloud Foundry operators.
 This had a circular impact on additional features and increasing the size of the community.